maxh1t/ssr-react-vite-themes-example/README.md

 # React SSR Themes Example

 An example of a server-side rendered (SSR) React application.

-This project demonstrates how to implement theming with a cookie-based approach in an SSR environment, supporting:
+This project demonstrates implementing themes with SSR:

 - Light, Dark, and System Themes
 - Cookie-Based Theme Management